Master of Physiotherapy (M7C)

 • one unit (12.5 credit points) of study in research methods and/or evidence-based practice.

-Bachelor degree in study fields such as exercise science, biomedical or other health science is recommended.
+Prior study in fields such as exercise science, biomedical or other health science is recommended.

 SAFETY IN PRACTICE REQUIREMENTS